-Pigmentation means coloring.
+Pigmentation means colouring.

 Hyperpigmentation is a common condition that makes some areas of the skin darker than others.
 Extra melanin creates spots or patches that look brown, black, red or pink.
 The areas are not painful or itchy but can cause one to be self-conscious.